gaitech-robotics/RIA-E100/README.md

 Now, we are goining to send the command to the robot via keypoard by typing the following:

         $ roslaunch e100_sim keyboard.launch

+• Usage with a joystick

+Connect a USB joystick to your computer and launch the file:

+       $ roslaunch e100_teleop joy.launch